-This Ireland road trip guide took roughly 10 days to research, write and publish.
+So, this Ireland road trip guide took a fair whack of time to research, plan out, and write.

-- Day 1 (Dublin): Arrive to Dublin, Castles, Cliffs and Historical Pubs
+- Day 1 (Dublin) – Arrive in Dublin, Castles, Cliffs and Historical Pubs

 - Day 2 (Dublin) – Trinity College, the Guinness Storehouse and so much more